-$$V = \sqrt{(G(M{\rm sun} + M{\rm planet})(2/r - 1/a))}$$ (6.2)
+$$V = \sqrt{(G(M{\text{sun}} + M{\text{planet}})(2/r - 1/a))}$$ (2)

 where "r" is the radial distance of the planet from the Sun, and "a" is the mean orbital radius (the semi-major axis).

-Do you think the planet will move faster, or slower when it is closest to the Sun?
+3. Do you think the planet will move faster, or slower when it is closest to the Sun?
 Test this by assuming that r = 0.5a at perihelion, and r = 1.5a at aphelion, and that a=1!
 [Hint, simply set $G(M{sun} + M{planet}) = 1$ to make this comparison very easy!]
 Does this explain Kepler's second law?
 (4 points)

-What do you think the motion of a planet in a circular orbit looks like?
-Is there a definable perihelion and aphelion?
-Make a prediction for what the motion is going to look like-how are the triangular areas seen for elliptical orbits going to change as the planet orbits the Sun in a circular orbit?
+det loc hat do you think the motion of a planet in a circular orbit looks like?
+Is there a inable perihelion and aphelion?
+Make a prediction for what the motion is going to k like-how are the triangular areas seen for elliptical orbits going to change as the net orbits the Sun in a circular orbit?
 Why?
-(3 points)

-Now let's run a simulation for a circular orbit by setting the Initial Velocity to 1.0.
-What happened?
+(3 points) w let's run a simulation for a circular orbit by setting the Initial Velocity to 1.0. at happened?
 Were your predictions correct?
-(3 points)

-Exit out of the Second Law, and start-up the Third Law simulation.

-Exercise 4: Kepler's Third Law: "A planet's orbital period squared is proportional to its average distance from the Sun cubed: $P^2 \propto a^{3}$.
-As we have just learned, the law of gravity states that the further away an object is, the weaker the force.
-We have already found that at aphelion, when the planet is far from the Sun, it moves more slowly than at perihelion.
-Kepler's third law is merely a reflection of this fact-the further a planet is from the Sun ("a"), the more slowly it will move.
-The more slowly it moves, the longer it takes to go around the Sun ("P").
+(3 points) Ex t out of the Second Law, and start-up the Third Law simulation. to its av As w weaker t Sun, it i cise #5: Kepler's Third Law: "A planet's orbital period squared is proportional erage distance from the Sun cubed: $P^2 \propto a^3$ ".
+The have just learned, the law of gravity states that the further away an object is, the ne force.
+We have already found that at aphelion, when the planet is far from the noves more slowly than at perihelion.
+Kepler's third law is merely a reflection of the further a planet is from the Sun ("a"), the more slowly it will move.
+The more sign:

+slowly it moves, the longer it takes to go around the Sun ("P").
 The relation is $P^2 \propto a^3$, where P is the orbital period in years, while a is the average distance of the planet from the Sun, and the mathematical symbol for proportional is represented by " \propto ".
-To turn the proportion sign into an equal sign requires the multiplication of the a^3 side of the equation by a constant: $P^2 = C \times a^3$.
-But we can get rid of this constant, "C", by making a ratio.
-We will do this below.

-In the next simulation, there will be two planets: one in a smaller orbit, which will represent the Earth (and has a = 1), and a planet in a larger orbit (where a is adjustable).
-Start-up the Third Law simulation and hit Go.
-You will see that the inner planet moves around more quickly, while the planet in the larger ellipse moves more slowly.
-Let's set-up the math to better understand Kepler's Third Law.
-We begin by constructing the ratio of the Third Law equation ($P^2 = C \times a^3$) for an arbitrary planet divided by the Third Law equation for the Earth:

-$$\frac{P_P^2}{P_E^2} = \frac{C \times a_P^3}{C \times a_E^3} \tag{6.3}$$

-In this equation, the planet's orbital period and average distance are denoted by P_P and a_P , while the orbital period of the Earth and its average distance from the Sun are P_E and a_E .
-As you know from from your high school math, any quantity that appears on both the top and bottom of a fraction can be canceled out.
-So, we can get rid of the pesky constant "C", and Kepler's Third Law equation becomes:

-$$\frac{P_P^2}{P_E^2} = \frac{a_P^3}{a_E^3} \tag{6.4}$$
+However, if we use units of 'years' for P and 'AU' for a we can replace the proportional sign with an equal

+$$P^2 = E^3 \tag{3}$$